Aadil151/Bug-Report-Classification/README.md

 # Bug Report Classification

-This repository contains a comprehensive implementation of bug report classification using both traditional machine learning (Naive Bayes) and deep learning (BERT) approaches.
+This repository contains an implementation of bug report classification using both Naive Bayes and BERT.
 The project includes statistical analysis to compare the performance of these methods across different open-source projects.

 ## Project Overview